ljdursi/dursi-blog/_posts/2020-11-22-cpus-getting-weirder.md

 ---
 title: Buckle up, CPUs are going to get weirder
+summary: "The M1 is a good test run, let's get ready"
 ---

 ## The M1 is a good test run, let's get ready